 PLEASE NOTE THE ON TIME APPLICATION PERIOD HAS CLOSED.
-However, the LATE APPLICATION WINDOW opens February 1st, 2020 and remains open until August, 2020.
+However, the LATE APPLICATION WINDOW is scheduled to open February 3rd, 2020 and will remain open until August, 2020.
 Applications are prioritized by the order received - applying earlier receives higher priority than later.
 During late application you may apply to as many magnet programs as you wish.
-Please visit echoices.lausd.net for more information.
+Please visit echoices.lausd.net for more information and for exact dates.

 TO APPLY TO DOWNTOWN MAGNETS HIGH SCHOOL for ENROLLMENT in 2020 - 2021 SCHOOL YEAR:

 - Prior to Nov.
 19th, 2019 apply online at ECHOICES application (if hyperlink does not work, please go directly to: echoices.lausd.net).
 Begin application by clicking GREEN APPLY NOW BUTTON located at the top right of the page.
 Suring the on-time period you may apply for up to 3 magnet schools in LAUSD.

 - If you wish to apply for a mid year switch Winter/Spring Semester 2020 (this year/same year), the enrollment application period opens in early December at echoices.lausd.net.
 This application window is open very briefly until late January, 2020.
 The echoices website provides details.

 - PLEASE NOTE: After ON-TIME APPLICATIONS CLOSE, YOU CAN STILL APPLY as a LATE applicant.